10 Best Sites to Buy YouTube Subscribers (2026)

 Refill against YouTube's subscriber audits, not just churn

 YouTube periodically removes accounts it flags, and bought subscribers are common casualties, so your count can quietly drop weeks after delivery.
-Read the refill window: does it cover removals during the period we test, or only the first few days?
-We file a real refill claim after a drop to see whether the guarantee is honored or quietly ignored once payment clears.
+Read the refill window: does it cover removals across the weeks after delivery, or only the first few days?
+A short window will not restore subscribers YouTube clears once payment has cleared.

 Your public channel URL is all they need